giordi91/giordi91.github.io/content/post/spirvFloat3.md

 meanwhile in the vec3 we are loading only 12 v[0:2] plus an extra register load for the constant 1.0 in v3.
 Register pressure is exactly the same in both cases, so the only difference when it comes to amount of code is the extra register load for the 1.0f value we have.

-Which one of the two version is the fastest I have no idea and would need to be benchmarked, on one side we have less memory loaded and an extra register set but not aligned to 16 bytes so possible extra work to be done if the vec3 crosses two cache lines.
-I doubt the extra register set has any effect on performance and boils down only to the memory system.
+Which one of the two version is the fastest I have no idea and it has to be benchmarked.
+On the one side, aligned loads have the advantage that there is no possibility to access two cache lines in a single load, which should result in maximum efficiency.
+On the other side, we do save 25% of bandwidth and increase the chance of cache hits.

 If you happen to have experience with this or data please let me know!
 I would love to hear it!
 This will require further investigation.

 # Conclusion

 This is the end of the run in this rabbit hole, it was quite interesting and I am getting quite the linking to SPIR-V the more I deal with it!
 Thanks so much to Matthäus for enduring my questions!
 Give him a follow on twitter since he often contributes to very interesting conversations.
+He runs a great {{<target-blank "blog" "https://anteru.net/">}} with tons of interesting articles like the one about {{<target-blank "compute shaders" "https://anteru.net/blog/2018/intro-to-compute-shaders/">}} execution and working details.

 When it comes to my project, for the time being I am using vec4 and moving on to other stuff.
 I do plan at one point to do a nice pass on the geometry handling in general, where I start using {{<target-blank "meshoptimizer" "https://github.com/zeux/meshoptimizer">}}, compressing the data and so on, that might be a good time to revisit the topic.